 I get calls from work injury claimants often.
 The #1 reason they call is because their L&I claim is closing.
 Also, the same goes for self-insured employer claims in Washington State.
 L&I claim closure can be very stressful.
 To help, I put together this checklist below.
 You can use it to check for any red flags.
 If there are some, I strongly recommend you consult with a workers’ compensation attorney.

-L&I claim cannot close before maximum medical improvement
+L&I claim closure and maximum medical improvement (MMI)

 Your L&I claim cannot close before you reach maximum medical improvement.
 Again, the same applies to self-insured employers.
 Maximum medical improvement is sometimes calls medical fixity.
 You achieve it when there’s nothing more that doctors can do for you.
 Unfortunately, it doesn’t mean you’re healed.
 In short, it means that doctors don’t think you’ll get better with more medical treatment.
 Yet, many times, it’s unclear if you’re at maximum medical improvement.
 After all, it’s a doctor’s opinion.
 Therefore, it’s possible your claim is closing while your medical provider thinks you need more treatment.
 If that’s so, then it’s a red flag.
 You definitely want to contact an attorney.